-- cartesian: Are the following options given in internal or cartesian (Bohr radii) units? - TwoD: Determines whether a 2-dimensional or 3-dimensional density plot is created. - grid: Number of grid points in each direction. - vec: Vectors spanning the part of the unit cell that should be plotted.() - zero: Origin shift of the plot. - file: Name of the plot.
+- cartesian: Are the following options given in internal or cartesian (Bohr radii) units? - TwoD: Determines whether a 2-dimensional or 3-dimensional density plot is created. - grid: Number of grid points in each direction. - vec: Bravais matrix of the system in question. - zero: Origin shift of the plot. - file: Name of the plot.
 This will be [part of] the filename for non-xsf or vector plots and an identifying tag in xsf-datagrids otherwise. - onlyMT: When set to true, all gridpoints not in the Muffin Tins will have zero density to better visualize the atomic densities. - typeMT: More specific than the last switch, this one will set everything to zero except for a single type of atoms specified by an integer n.